politusanalytics/MRP-analysis-in-R/README.md

 The model will take two datasets (as a user/individual level and an administrational population data) and three parameters (as the number of subcategories of the variables) as inputs and extracts a list that includes prediction for each geographical unit, and a number that shows aggregate average.

-You may find further  technical details in the "Summary" document, and a brief theoretical explantion in the "Why does one need MRP?" document.
+You may find further  technical details in the "Summary" document that mainly describes the structure of datasets, and a brief theoretical explantion in the "Why does one need MRP?" document.
 We also share sample datasets, parameters, and an R script to run the MRP analysis for those.